FREE PRINTABLE: LOW CARB & KETO FOOD LIST!

 What Vegetables Can You Eat On Keto?

-What vegetables are keto friendly?
+While the keto fruit list is relatively short, there are lots of keto vegetables you can eat.
+So, what vegetables are keto friendly?
 You can find a large list below, but keep these qualities in mind.

 Good keto vegetables contain less natural sugar and lower net carbs (for veggies, net carbs are total carbs minus fiber).
 Vegetables like leafy greens, zucchini, and asparagus are popular keto vegetables because they meet these guidelines.